kurator-dev/kurator/docs/content/en/docs/cluster-operator/_index.md

 The Kurator Cluster Operator runs various controllers, which watch cluster api objects and then talk to the underlying clusters' API servers to create Kubernetes clusters.

 1. Cluster API controllers: imports from [Cluster API](https://cluster-api.sigs.k8s.io/introduction.html) projects and uses Kubernetes-style APIs and patterns to automate cluster lifecycle management for platform operators.
-2. Plugin controller: watches ClusterPlugin objects.
-When a ClusterPlugin object is added, the controller will apply resources to target cluster.
+2. Kurator Cluster controller: watches Kurator Cluster API objects.
+When a Cluster object is added, the controller will provision target cluster.